 Last night, the South Cobb Eagles made the short trip south to take on the Pebblebrook Falcons.
 When the schools meet it is known as “The Battle of the Nest,” since both have bird mascots and are separated by only a few miles.
-With the Falcons in 7A and the Eagles in 6A, the game about bragging rights; the victor gets to claim supremacy in the Austell/Mableton “nest.”
+With the Falcons in 7A and the Eagles in 6A, the game is about local bragging rights; the victor gets to claim supremacy in the Austell/Mableton “nest.”

 During opening weekend, the Eagles’ first game was cancelled due to COVID concerns, and the Falcons lost a close game to Peachtree Ridge.
 The experience gained from already playing one game was evident as the Falcons looked more composed and comfortable on the field.
 Pebblebrook struck first, putting a TD on the board early in the game.

 The Eagles were not to be denied though, answering the Falcon TD with one of their own with less than 4 minutes left in the first quarter.
 Pebblebrook quickly added more points, with a drive highlighted by a long QB keeper by Craig Adams, Jr. and capped with a 15-yd TD reception by WR Damion Thompson.
 South Cobb momentum stalled on their next drive with a fumble recovery by the Falcon defense at midfield and the first quarter ended with Pebblebrook up, 6-14.